 You wake up in the middle of the night freezing.
-But that can't be right, you made sure the heat was turned on before you went to bed.
-Why is it so cold?
+But that is not normal, not that chilly.
+But why is my place so cold?
 That's when it hits you - your heating system has gone out.
-Not the most pleasant of realizations to wake up to, is it?
+Not the most pleasant of realizations to wake up to a furnace repair.

 And of course, if you have no heat at all, it's time to call the professionals.